RoBYCoNTe/friendsofbabba-ra/README.md

 ## Props

-**Rembemre** that this Layout support the same documented options described in [react-admin documentation](https://marmelab.com/react-admin/Theming.html#using-a-custom-layout), in addition I've added the following props:
+**Rembemre** that this `Layout` component support the same documented options described in [react-admin documentation](https://marmelab.com/react-admin/Theming.html#using-a-custom-layout), in addition I've added the following props (useful for the mini drawer):

 - `drawerWidth`: the width of the drawer.
 Default is 240px.
 - `appTitle`: the title of the app.
 Default is 'React-Admin'.